 Its use had spread throughout Europe by 2000 BC and by the time the 8th century AD had rolled around, Opium Poppy seeds were widely cultivated throughout India and China, as well as mid-Asia.
 Word quickly gets out and spreads around the world when people find out about a very useful psychoactive or medicinal plant.
 Especially when it's as powerful as the Opium Poppy.
 Sadly, law makers in bed with big pharmaceutical companies outlawed the use of this medicinal plant so that they can control it, distribute it, and profit off of it without any interference.
 Either way the world consumes opiates.
 Do you see my point?

 As stated above, the Opium poppy plant is a target of major drug company operations.
 This is because of the medicinally active constituents that it produces.
 Certain prescription pharmaceuticals could not, and would not exist if it were not for this entheogenic flower.
 The Poppy plant is responsible for the production of Morphine, Codeine, and all other opiates.
-With this in mind, we can see how restrictions on the study of medicinal plants prevents medical and scientific break-througs, and attempts to keep medicine out of the hands of the masses.
+With this in mind, we can see how restrictions on the study of medicinal plants prevents medical and scientific break-throughs, as well as health freedom, and attempts to keep medicine out of the hands of the masses, while placing them in jails and prisons.

 We need a system that does not restrict naturally occurring medicines from the people who need them and use them responsibly, without causing harm to their-selves or others.
 Remember that the next time you feel the urge to curse a plant, or refer to it as a "weed".
 Today, Australia, Turkey and India are the worlds top three producers of poppy derived drugs.
 While poppy seeds are legal in the United States, the plant is not.
 Because of this, I see a great economic loss for our country.
 It also gives drug smugglers an extra opportunity to make profit.